0Ogaga/Basic-OS-Research/README.md

 **_Project Goal:_**

-Writing a bootloader and a kernel from scratch as part of my Industrial Training.
+Learn and test the nature of a bootloader and a very simple kernel from scratch as part of my Industrial Training.

 **_Full Documentation_**
 *For a detailed log, see the **[Development Log](docs/DEVELOPMENT_LOG.md)**.*